oatlog/oatlog/doc/report/main.typ

 egglog for different e-graph sizes.
 Oatlog is most competitive across the entire range, with 10-100x speedups below $10^3$ e-nodes, maintaining a large speedup down to about $2$x at $10^6$ e-nodes and performing very similarly to egglog over $10^7$ e-nodes.

 #figure(
   placement: auto,
+  image("benchmarks.svg"),
+  caption: [Oatlog's speedup over egglog as a function of the number of e-nodes.
+Oatlog has a
+    double-digit speedup for scenarios less than a thousand e-nodes, which gradually shrinks to closely approach egglog's performance for e-graphs of tens of millions of e-nodes.], ) <fig_eval_benchmarks_plot>

+#figure(
+  placement: auto,